-Here are seven simple – but very effective – ways to find your hidden talents and offer a little bit of meaning into your existence.
+Here are seven simple but effective ways to find your hidden talents.

 We don’t like change.
 We usually resist it.
 No matter how bored we become with our professional or personal lives, we don’t appreciate it when our comfort gets disrupted.
 We get anxious, angry and apprehensive.
 But how can we advance our lives if we stick to what we know rather than what we don’t know?

 The answer?
-You can’t – which means you will be stuck in neutral, dissatisfied with life.
+You can’t – which means you will be stuck in a neutral zone, dissatisfied with life.

 Here are a few ideas to consider embracing:

-- make time that is just for you; self-discovery requires only ‘you time’
+- Make time that is just for you; self-discovery requires ‘me time’

-- build on a current skill you have, like composing chamber music or writing poetry
+- Build on a current skill you have, like composing music or writing poetry

-- enroll in a class that teaches you a subject you’re interested in
+- Enrol in a class on a subject you’re interested in

-There is one more thing that most people wish they could do but can’t because of cost, time or responsibilities: travel the globe, see exotic sights and learn new cultures.
+There is one more thing that most people wish they could do but can’t because of cost, time or responsibilities: travel the world, see exotic sights and learn about new cultures.

 By traveling, you are presented with a wide array of challenges, inspirations and struggles.
-For example, visiting a small British town might give you an idea for a novel.
-Or, as another instance, rock climbing in Northwest Australia might require you to test your endurance and problem-solve.
+For example, visiting a small British town might give you an idea for a novel or rock climbing in Northwest Australia might require you to test your endurance.

 Traveling, especially alone, can leave a lasting mark on your mind, body and soul.
 Whether you want to saunter through Venice or hike through the Scottish Highlands, if you take even a single month out of the year, you have the opportunity to permanently change your entire life.

 What are we good at?
 What are we bad at?
-We don’t truly know unless we think about it and write it down.
+You won’t truly know unless we think about it and write it down.
 And this is what you need to do moving forward.

-Either first thing in the morning or last thing before bed, sit down, grab a pen and paper, and outline your various strengths and weaknesses.
+First thing in the morning, or last thing before bed, sit down, grab a pen and paper, and outline your various strengths and weaknesses.
 You may be successful in solving murder mysteries in Agatha Christie novels by the fourth chapter, beating opponents in seven moves in a game of chess and learning a language rather quickly.
 On the other hand, you may be unsuccessful in arriving to appointments on time, cooking pasta and reading body language.